wearetriple/dotnet-defaults/Patterns/HealthCheck+WarmUp.md

 ### Swap warm-up

 When using deployment slots, the Application Initialization feature is useful to instruct Azure to wait with the DNS change after the swapped slot has warmed up.
 This prevents a cold instance from being exposed to the internet directly after swap.
 When performing a swap, the app settings of the target slot are applied to the source slot.
 Since this restarts the application in the source slot, Azure will wait before the source slot has come back online and report its readiness via Application Initialization.
 When it does, the DNS settings are changed and the source application is moved in the target slot.
-The target application is moved to the soure slot and is restarted with the staging slot settings.
+The target application is moved to the source slot and is restarted with the staging slot settings.
 If the preview option was enabled, the old production application will remain online for a quick revert if needed.

 No additional configuration is needed to enable swap warm-up, other than defining [App Service Deployment Slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots).